25-29 February 2020

 THE GOAT or WHO IS SYLVIA?

-But everything changes when Martin confesses to Ross that he's having an affair ... with a goat.
+And everything changes when Martin confesses to his best friend Ross that he's having an affair ... with a goat.

 Edward Albee's The Goat, or Who Is Sylvia? was a big hit with audiences when it opened on Broadway in 2002 – and went on to win the Tony Award for Best Play, 40 years after Albee won the same award for Who's Afraid of Virginia Woolf?

-The play moves from laugh-out-loud comedy to Greek tragedy as Stevie, Billy and Ross struggle to deal with Martin's revelations.
+The play switches between laugh-out-loud comedy and full-blown tragedy as Stevie, Billy and Ross struggle to deal with Martin's revelations.

 Contains adult themes and strong language.
 Suggested minimum age 15